tkem/cachetools/docs/index.rst

 Unlike :func:`functools.lru_cache`, setting `maxsize` to zero or :const:`None` is not supported.

-.. decorator:: rr_cache(maxsize=128, choice=random.choice, typed=False, getsizeof=None, lock=threading.RLock)

-   Decorator that wraps a function with a memoizing callable that saves up to `maxsize` results based on a Random Replacement (RR) algorithm.

 .. decorator:: lfu_cache(maxsize=128, typed=False, getsizeof=None, lock=threading.RLock)

    Decorator that wraps a function with a memoizing callable that